 It’s that time of year again.
 The days are shorter, the skies are grayer, and lazy days on the couch are becoming more appealing.
-Feeling sleepier than usual when winter rolls around is normal; in fact, our bodies respond to colder weather by increasing melatonin flow- a hormone that regulates sleep-cycles and heightens hunger.
+Feeling sleepier than usual when winter rolls around is normal; in fact, our bodies respond to colder weather by increasing melatonin flow- a hormone that regulates sleep cycles and heightens hunger.

 In other words, if you feel like hibernating this winter, that’s quite alright.
 We’re practically hardwired for it!
 But, if you’re determined to stick it out through the cold and crush your fitness goals, then this article’s for you.
-While there are risks involved with working out in chilly weather, the potential for pay-off is high when you exercise caution.
+While there are risks involved with working out in chilly weather, the potential for the pay-off is high when you exercise caution.
 Here’s how:

 Dress to Sweat

 As you layer up for an outdoor fitness session, keep in mind that clothes made of cotton will soak up your sweat and zap the warmth right out of your skin, leaving you cold and wet.
-The more miserable you feel, the more likely you are to throw up arms and quit.
+The more miserable you feel, the more likely you are to throw up your arms and quit.
 Instead, opt for breathable clothes that will dry faster, such as polyester, nylon, or polypropylene.

 Join a Community